Colts grab USC WR Pittman, Wisconsin RB Taylor in 2nd round

 Taylor seems right at home in Indy, too, returning to the same stadium where he played for two Big Ten championships.

 At 5-10, 226 pounds, the Badgers star still posted a 4.39-second 40 at the combine.
-He is the first player in FBS history to rush for more than 6,000 yards in three seasons and closed out his college career with back-to-back 2,000-yard seasons while winning back-to-back Doak Walker Awards.
+He is the first player in Division I history to rush for more than 6,000 yards in three seasons and closed out his college career with back-to-back 2,000-yard seasons while winning back-to-back Doak Walker Awards.

-”I feel like I’m just seamlessly transitioning from one culture to the next but it’s the same exact culture (as Wisconsin),” Taylor said. ”Getting a chance to play with a legendary quarterback like Philip Rivers, I’m definitely willing to learn a plethora of routes, a plethora of protections, to make sure if and when Mr. Rivers needs me I’m ready to go.”
+”I feel like I’m just seamlessly transitioning from one culture to the next but it’s the same exact culture (as Wisconsin),” Taylor said. ”Getting a chance to play with a legendary quarterback like Philip Rivers, I’m definitely willing to learn a plethora of routes, a plethora of protections, wherever Mr. Rivers needs me.”

-After trading back to No. 85 overall, picking an extra fifth-round selection and swapping places in the sixth, Ballard closed out the night by taking Blackmon, who is fighting his way back from ACL surgery in January.
+After trading back to No. 85 overall, picking an extra fifth-round selection and swapping places in the sixth, Ballard closed out the night by taking Blackmon, who is fighting his way back from a torn ACL.

 The Colts have been busy over the past month.